-This bright-yellow, tender-fleshed summer variety of squash can be found just about year round in grocery stores along with its cousin the zucchini.
+This bright-yellow, tender-fleshed summer variety of squash is available just about year-round in grocery stores along with its cousin, the zucchini.
 Both come from the plant species called Cucurbita pepo.

-If a person was blindfolded and was served yellow squash or zucchini prepared in any number of manners, I seriously doubt that any flavor difference would be detected.
-They are both very mild-flavored vegetables and can be used in any number of dishes from savory to sweet.
+If a person was blindfolded and was served yellow squash or zucchini prepared in any number of manners, I seriously doubt that any flavor difference is easily detectable.
+They are both very mild-flavored vegetables and are in many dishes, from savory to sweet.

-It is for this reason that I generally purchase whichever squash happens to be the least expensive when I am shopping for vegetables.
+For this reason, I generally purchase whichever squash happens to be the least expensive when I am shopping for vegetables.

-There is a 99 cent store in our Houston neighborhood, and quite often, I check out their vegetables prior to going to the larger grocery stores.
-Depending upon what has been delivered on that particular day oftentimes great bargains can be found.
-As an example in the regular grocery stores a red pepper is normally sold for over $1.00.
-At the 99 cent store, we can generally always find red or yellow peppers at a price of two or even three for 99 cents.
+There is a 99 cent store in our Houston neighborhood, and quite often, I check out their vegetables before going to the larger grocery stores.
+Depending upon what is available on that particular day, we find some great bargains.
+As an example, in regular grocery stores, red pepper is usually sold for over $1.00.
+At the 99 cent store, we can generally always find red or yellow peppers for two or even three for 99 cents.

-On our latest shopping trip we found fantastic bargains on peppers, eggplants, cauliflower, the yellow squash and more.
-Instead of making a zucchini bread, I substituted the yellow squash instead and will share that recipe with you readers.
+On our latest shopping trip, we found fantastic bargains on peppers, eggplants, cauliflower, yellow squash, and more.
+Instead of making zucchini bread, I substituted the yellow squash instead and will share that recipe with you readers.
 Feel free to use either type of squash for this easy bread recipe.

 - 3 eggs